 - Excellent image quality for an ultra-compact camera.

 - Shutter speed up to 1/32000 second.

-- It’s quirky and is missing some key video features you might expect (eg. 4K).
+- It’s quirky and is missing some key video features you might expect (maximum in-camera recording of 1080p).

 But then there are the camera’s quirks and problems, and there are plenty of those.
 One of the most widely reported has been its overheating problems when you connect it to the wireless app.
 I’ve had that happen too, and it’s a showstopper when it happens.
 There’s even an option in the settings menu for you to toggle the threshold for the overheating shutdown, which is an indicator that Sony knew this might be an issue.
 Its autofocus system can potentially be much better than a compromise fixed-focus approach, but it also greatly increases the risk of out-of-focus shots, and it’s taken me a while to figure out how to minimize those.
 And today’s action camera buyer is likely to be confused as to why it doesn’t shoot 4K video (at least, not by itself), maxing out with its onboard capabilities at 1080p60.